openframeworks/ofBook/project_eva/chapter.md

 After the new tracking information has been filed away into the blobs map, the blobs map is cleaned of all non-updated members.

 #### Perspective transformation
 The blob location data received from the tracking software is based on the angled view of the slightly off-center mounted camera.
 To be able to better tell the participants' position within the dance stage and their distance to each other, it was necessary to map that skewed 3d location data into a cleaner top-down perspective.
-Additionally i also rotated the now 2dimensional data to be able to easily tell if participants aligned themselves along the axis facing the projection.
+Additional rotation of the now 2dimensional data enabled it to easily tell if participants aligned themselves along the axis facing the projection.
 The skewing and rotating of the data is achieved via `cv::perspectiveTransform`.

 ![perspectiveTransform](images/perspective_transform.jpg "perspectiveTransform")